Join for FREE

 It only takes a minute!

-Generally breeds in the northern hemisphere, with some populations almost resident while others migrate south in winter
+Breeds widely across the northern hemisphere, with some populations almost resident while others migrate south in winter.

-Breeds over most of Alaska and Canada south of the tree-line and in the north-west and north-central USA.
+In North America breeds over most of Alaska and Canada south of the tree-line and in the north-west and north-central USA.
 Winters from south-west Canada, the western and southern USA south through Mexico to Panama, in the West Indies and the northern coast of South America.
-Vagrant south to Bahia, Brazil.
+Migrates south to the Caribbean, Central America, and northern South America; vagrant south to Bahia, Brazil.

-Occurs across northern Asia from the Urals east to the Pacific coast of Russia and Sakhalin and ranges south to the Tien Shan Mountains in Central Asia.
+In northern Asia occurs from the Urals east to the Pacific coast of Russia and Sakhalin and ranges south to the Tien Shan Mountains in Central Asia.
 Winters from the Middle East to the Himalayas, northern Indochina, China and Japan.
 A vagrant to Oman and Yemen.

-There have been proposals to split the North American group from the European group, as they have more than 2% sequence divergence.
+There have been proposals to split the North American group from the European group, as they have more than 2% sequence divergence; more recent data places them close, with no suggestion of paraphyly in the species with respect to any other falcons, though these authors also support this split.

 Breeds on moorland and heaths, tundra and boreal forest-edge.
 In winter on coastal farmland, marshes and other open habitats.

-The most important food is small birds which are generally caught in flight.
+The most important food is small birds (primarily passerines and small waders) which are generally caught in flight.

 Listen in an external program